Custom designing an equity-based program to combat racism & discrimination

 On its surface, this seems like a simple design that required matching sponsors with employees from equity-impacted groups.
 But without more thought or consideration of the needs of the target demographic, we would recreate the same harms and barriers that this program was intended to address.

-My team and I wanted a sponsorship program that would meet the immediate need of increasing diversity up the ranks, but also spark deep cultural change to ensure the long term support for these groups once they moved closer to the top.
+I co-led the stakeholder engagement, then led the development of the pilot program and materials.
+My team and I wanted a sponsorship program that would meet the immediate need of increasing diversity up the ranks, but also begin building the infrastructure necessary to ensure the long term support for these groups once they moved closer to the top.

 Challenge